beau32/amp/README.md

 # amp
-Open Source PLY(lex/yacc) based Ampscript compiler to aide SFMC (Salesforce Marketing Cloud) local development and exprimentation.
+PLY(lex/yacc) based AMPscript compiler to aide Salesforce Marketing Cloud local development and exprimentation.
 This tool runs in interpreter and compiler mode.
 In compiler model, it takes an ampscript file as input, and output python code.

 to install